MCT | FILM ACTORS LAB STAFF

-As a dancer, Stewart performed in many of the world's most famous full-length ballets as a company member of the Pittsburgh Ballet Theatre, Dallas Ballet, Atlanta Ballet and, recently, with the Continental Ballet in Bloomington.
+As a dancer, Stewart performed in many of the world's most famous full-length ballets as a company member of the Pittsburgh Ballet Theatre, Dallas Ballet, Atlanta Ballet and, recently, with the Continental Ballet in Bloomington, Minnesota.
 His acting ability lead him to perform numerous character roles in dance such as Drosselmeyer in The Nutcracker (Dallas Ballet), Dr. Coppelius and The Burgermeister in Coppelia (Pittsburgh Ballet Theatre), and King Fortinbras in Sleeping Beauty (Continental Ballet).

 Douglas holds an M.Ed. in Curriculum and Instruction from Concordia University/Portland and a BA in Dance from Point Park College.
 He completed his graduate degree studies in the M.A.
 Theatre Directing program at the University of New Mexico.
 Stewart has been a member SAG-AFTRA since 1986.
 He has served on SAG-AFTRA boards in Texas and New Mexico.
 Douglas continues to own and operate a successful presentation skills and proposal development company catering to the Federal and State government contracting community, now entering its 30th year!

 Jason Connelly (SAG-AFTRA) was born and raised in the Seattle, WA community of Ballard.
 Jason studied in the conservatory acting program at Cornish College of the Arts, receiving his BFA in Acting.
 Jason is a member of SAG-AFTRA and has performed in various stage, commercial, television, and film productions in the Seattle area before making his move to the Land of Enchantment with his lovely, and always supportive wife, Julie.